SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 #### An idea for a solution

 Let's first go through the problem requirements.
 In this case, we have to calculate the **total income** from the harvest.
 It is equal to the **sum of the profit from the fruits and vegetables**, which we can calculate by multiplying **the price per kilogram by the quantity**.
 Our input data is in leva, and the output should be in EUR.
-According to the condition 1 Euro equals 1.94lv,so to obtain the requested **output value, we have to divide the sum by 1.94**.
+According to the condition 1 Euro equals 1.94lv, so to obtain the requested **output value, we have to divide the sum by 1.94**.

 #### Choosing data types